virtuocity/alx-higher_level_programming/0x05-python-exceptions/README.md

 	except (RuntimeError, TypeError, NameError):
 		pass

 The pass statement is used as a placeholder for future code.
-When the pass statement is executed, nothing happens, but you avoid getting an error when empty code is not allowed.
+When the pass statement is executed, nothing happens, but you avoid getting an error
+when empty code not allowed.
+The try … except statement has an optional else clause, which, when present, must follow all except clauses.
+It is useful for code that must be
+executed if the try clause does not raise an exception.
+For example:

+	for arg in sys.argv[1:]:
+    try:
+        f = open(arg, 'r')
+    except OSError:
+        print('cannot open', arg)
+    else:
+        print(arg, 'has', len(f.readlines()), 'lines')
+        f.close()